-The Le58083 Octal SLAC device has five TTL-compatible I/O pins (CD1, CD2, C3, C4 and C5) and two output only pins (C6 and C7) for each channel.
+The Le58QL061 QLSLAC device has five TTL-compatible I/O pins (CD1, CD2, C3, C4 and C5) for each channel.
+The Le58QL063 device has two additional outputs (C6, C7) per channel.
 The outputs are programmed using MPI Command 52h or the downstream C/I bits in the GCI SC channel.
 The logic states are read back using MPI Command 53h or GCI Command SOP 10.
 In GCI mode CD1 (debounced), CD2, and C3 are also present on the upstream C/I bits in the GCI SC channel.
-In PCM/MPI mode, CD1 and CD2 for all channels can be read back using MPI Command 4D/4Fh.
+In PCM/MPI mode, CD1 and CD2 for all four channels can be read back using MPI Command 4D/4Fh.
 The direction of the I/O pins (input or output) is specified by programming the SLIC device I/O direction register (MPI Command 54/55h, GCI Command SOP 8).